rainbow-me/rainbowkit/.changeset/eleven-pots-hear.md

 '@rainbow-me/rainbowkit': patch
 ---

-Ensure loading indicator is not visible for custom wallets when wallet isn't installed
+Ensure loading spinner is not visible on install prompt